 Known as the "Gateway to Kerala", Kochi is an enchanting city that's had an eclectic influence.
 The Arabs, British, Dutch, Chinese, and Portuguese have all left their mark on the city.
 Most people recognize Kochi from pictures of the famous Chinese fishing nets that line the waterfront.
 Fort Kochi is full of architecture and historical sites, and is a marvelous place to stroll around and explore on foot.
 Check out these 10 top things to do in Fort Kochi and 15 Fort Kochi boutique hotels and homestays.

 Ancient Madurai is home to the most impressive and important temple in South India, the Meenakshi Temple.
 If you only see one south Indian temple, this temple should be it!
 The city of Madurai is more than 4,000 years old, and has remained a major center for Tamil culture and learning.
 The old traditional part of the city is fascinating to explore on foot.
 These days, Madurai attracts pilgrims and tourists in equal numbers.
 Don't miss these 10 top Madurai attractions and places to visit.
-The 12-day Chithirai Festival, featuring a re-enacted celestial wedding of God and Goddess, is also held in Madurai during April each year.
+The two-week long Chithirai Festival, featuring a re-enacted celestial wedding of God and Goddess, is also held in Madurai during April and May each year.
 If you have time, it's worth visiting some of these magnificent temples in South India too.

-Pondicherry was a former 18th century French colony and remains a separate union territory on the east cost of Tamil Nadu.
+Pondicherry (also known as Puducherry) was a former 18th century French colony and remains a separate union territory on the east cost of Tamil Nadu.
 It retains a distinctly French flavor and provides a delightful break.
 Wander around the atmospheric French Quarter and along the Promenade, soak up the peaceful atmosphere, dine in delicious restaurants, and browse the boutiques.
 Here are 11 cultural things to do in Pondicherry.
 Sri Aurobindo Ashram attracts plenty of spiritual seekers.
 Auroville is a popular day trip.
 Want to stay by the beach?
 Choose from these 12 Pondicherry hotels for all budgets.